• Skip to primary navigation

 The Venue

-It’s long and fascinating history has left an indelible mark on the fabric of the building.
+Its long and fascinating history has left an indelible mark on the fabric of the building.
 Surrounded by beautiful gardens and agricultural land, the setting provides an excellent venue for our time together.
 We are especially grateful to the Lanier Theological Library for accommodating us.

 TCI logo

-The Text & Canon Institute at Phoenix Seminary illuminates the history of the Bible through church resources, research, and mentoring.
+The Text & Canon Institute illuminates the history of the Bible through church resources, research, and mentoring.

 Get new articles and updates in your inbox.